What Is An Abscess Tooth?

 Whichever method you choose make sure to repeat it 2 – 3 times in a day to get relief.

-Caution: As per MedlinePlus, topical application of clove oil should be used for treating dental problems only on a short term basis.
-Applying clove oil for a longer period of time can
+Caution: As per MedlinePlus, topical application of clove oil should be used for treating dental problems only on a short-term basis.

 3. Oil Pulling

 Oil pulling is a practice used in ancient Ayurveda to maintain oral health and promote detoxification of the teeth as well as mouth.